MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/deploy-nodejs-azure-app-service-with-visual-studio-code.md

 ---
-title: Deploy Node.js apps to Azure App Service from Visual Studio Code
+title: Deploy Node.js Express.js to App Service from Visual Studio Code
-description: Deploy an Express.js Node.js application to Azure App Service using the Visual Studio Code App Service extension. ms.topic: tutorial ms.date: 01/20/2021 ms.custom: devx-track-js
+description: Deploy an Express.js Node.js web application to Azure App Service using the Visual Studio Code App Service extension. ms.topic: tutorial ms.date: 01/20/2021 ms.custom: devx-track-js
 ---

-# Deploy Node.js to Azure App Service using Visual Studio Code
+# Deploy Node.js Express.js to Azure App Service using Visual Studio Code

-Deploy a Node.js application to Azure App Service (on Linux or Windows) using the Visual Studio Code [App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
+Deploy a Node.js Express.js application to Azure App Service (on Linux or Windows) using the Visual Studio Code [App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).

 Deploy your Node.js app to Azure using Git and the Azure App Service extension.
 To accomplish this goal: